-On this blog, we primarily focus on anime from the 90s, but what you will find in this post is applicable to most anime from any era, modern or classic.
+On this blog, we primarily focus on anime from the 90s, but what you will find in this post is applicable to anime from any era, old or new.

 To start, we have provided this graphic overview for easy reference and will dig deeper into these options in the sections below.

 - Anime Physical Media